Support / Junior / Replace the Screen

 What You Need: (click to shop)

-To replace the screen on Bob Standard, you will need a Phillips head screwdriver, a flat head screwdriver, and a new screen.
+To replace Junior’s screen, you’ll need a Phillips head screwdriver, the flat-head screwdriver included in Junior’s box, and a new screen.

 Slide the power inlet down and tuck it somewhere safe to avoid compressing its wires.

 To detach Junior’s cover completely, disconnect 4 circuit plugs:

 Two at the lower edge of the mainboard, near the wheels.

 And two more at the top edge, near the bumper.